SaltyGoo/saltygoo.github.io/pages/BaldurHex/15-SharpTeeth.md

 <span class="blacktitle"> Feature C - Old Dead Maple</span>

-This massive maple tree is long dead, and a big burrow under its roots seem empty.
+This massive maple tree is long dead, and a big burrow under its roots seems empty.
 However, voices from beyond the grave seem coming from it.

-##### Not in Baldur's Gate but lore accurate!
+##### Not in Baldur's Gate but lore-accurate!

 ---